WVCY-TV: Analog-to-digital conversion

-WVCY-TV shut down its analog signal, over UHF channel 30, on February 17, 2009, the original date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 22.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 30.
-The station does not broadcast any digital subchannel services and broadcasts its main feed in a standard definition format, meaning current-day programming filmed in widescreen high-definition is carried in a reduced letterboxed format.
+WVCY-TV shut down its analog signal, over UHF channel 30, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcasts on its pre-transition UHF channel 22, using virtual channel 30.
+For fifteen years after, the station continued to broadcast in standard definition format, meaning current-day programming filmed in widescreen high-definition was carried in a reduced letterboxed format.

 Spectrum sale and WITI channel sharing arrangement

 On April 13, 2017, the results of the FCC's 2016 spectrum auction were announced, with VCY America successfully selling the UHF spectrum for WVCY for $76.3 million.
 WVCY did not leave the air, arranging to share a channel with then Tribune Broadcasting-owned WITI (now a Fox-owned station), with the existing WVCY schedule retained under their existing numbering and identification as channel 30.1 and being associated under the WVCY calls.
 Along with three other stations in the market, WVCY transitioned to their new arrangement on January 8, 2018.
 The proceeds from the spectrum sale have since been used to expand VCY's radio presence nationwide, with several station acquisitions in major markets, including New York, the Dallas–Fort Worth metroplex, Phoenix, and Albuquerque.